hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 MediaWiki is a markdown-like text format that can be displayed in GitHub in a nicely formatted manner for easy editing.

-Mediawiki was chosen as the developer format because of its clear representation of indented outlines (or equivalently, trees) as illustrated in the following example:
+MediaWiki was chosen as the developer format because of its clear representation of indented outlines (or equivalently, trees) as illustrated in the following example: